2012 Atlanta Falcons season: Week 13: vs. New Orleans Saints

 With the win, the Falcons not only improved to 11–1, but also clinched the division title of the NFC South, following the Bucs' loss to the Broncos that week.
 Additionally, the Falcons broke Drew Brees' 54-game touchdown streak.

 Week 14: at Carolina Panthers

 Week 15: vs. New York Giants

 The 34–0 win over the Giants was the worst shutout loss to a defending Super Bowl champion team in NFL history.
 The next three worst were 27–0, 17–0, and 16–0, all by the Oakland Raiders in the same season.

 Week 16: at Detroit Lions

-With their victory in the Motor City on Saturday night, Atlanta improved to 13–2 and clinched the No. 1 playoff seed in the NFC (and as a result home-field advantage) for the first time since 2010.
+With their victory in the Motor City on Saturday night, the Falcons improved to 13–2 and clinched the No. 1 playoff seed in the NFC (and as a result home-field advantage) for the first time since 2010.

-Calvin Johnson broke Jerry Rice's record for Most Receiving Yards in a Season.
+Lions WR Calvin Johnson broke Jerry Rice's record for Most Receiving Yards in a Season.
 Rice had 1,848 in his 1995 season and Johnson now had 1,892 with one game left to play.